 - Scope out a realistic budget that includes hotels, rental cars, gas, food, booze, etc. Plan a realistic bachelor party budget with our spreadsheet.

 Envy.
 The money issue.
 Not all your friends will have the same level of dough.
 So get a temperature check, early, of how much your buddies can splurge.
-If you’re a $160,000-earning surgeon and want an epic trip to Berlin, that might not work with your Algebra teacher buddies.
+If you’re a $160,000-earning surgeon and want an epic trip to Berlin, that might not work with your public school teacher buddies.
 Consider a bachelor party that everyone can do without financial hardship—camping trips, barbecues, or even an off-peak (and mid-week) trip to Vegas.
-On a Tuesday night, for example, you can stay at the Stratosphere for a measly $37 bucks a night; when you split it four ways (or more), that’s less than the cost of a burrito.
+On a Tuesday night, for example, you can stay at the Stratosphere for a measly $40 bucks a night; when you split it four ways (or more), that’s less than the cost of a burrito with a side of guac.
 It can be done.